RIOT-OS/Release-Specs/11-lorawan/README.md

 - Configure GNRC LoRaWAN to send unconfirmed messages.
       > ifconfig <lw_if> -ack_req

-- Send a message using the `send` command
+- Send a message using the `txtsnd` command
-      > send <lw_if> "This is an unconfirmed RIOT message!"
+      > txtsnd <lw_if> "This is an unconfirmed RIOT message!"

 - After 2 seconds the downlink message should be shown in the RIOT shell.

-- Configure GNRC LoRaWAN to send confirmed messages.
+- Configure GNRC LoRaWAN to txtsnd confirmed messages.
       > ifconfig <lw_if> ack_req

-- Send a message using the `send` command
+- Send a message using the `txtsnd` command
-      > send <lw_if> "This is a confirmed RIOT message!"
+      > txtsnd <lw_if> "This is a confirmed RIOT message!"

 ### Result

 GNRC LoRAWAN should be able to send and receive data from the Network Server.
-Both send functions should print `Successfully sent packet` The Network Server should notify the reception of an ACK (carried with the frame right after the node receives data)
+Both txtsnd functions should print nothing.
+The Network Server should notify the reception of an ACK (carried with the frame right after the node receives data).